 - Remove and allow to cool completely on a wire rack.

 - These biscuits are delicious un-iced but to make them even more special sift 250g icing sugar into a mixing bowl.
-Stir in up to 3 tbsp water a little at a time until you have a slightly runny consistency.
+Stir in up to 3 tablespoon water a little at a time until you have a slightly runny consistency.

 - Pour into a piping bag fitted with a small nozzle.
 Pipe a heart shape around the outside of the biscuit then fill in with the icing.
 Decorate with sugar hearts and allow to dry.